-Top 8 Trends in Data Storage for 2022
+Top 8 Trends in Data Storage

 The new calendar year has gotten off to a fast start, and without fail, our customers continue to work on improving their data strategies.
 In a world of cyber threats, customers are heightening their focus on protecting their data, data sovereignty, data locality, data tiering and density.
 Explosive data growth and data placement remain challenges for decision-makers in an increasingly digital world.
 How does an organization accommodate data spread across a private data center, colocation facility or a public cloud?